Irish dance: Competition structure

 An Coimisiún dancers take part in their annual regional Championship competition, which is known as an oireachtas ([ˈɛɾʲaxt̪ˠəsˠ]).
 An Coimisiún also holds various "national" championship competitions.
 These are qualifying events for Oireachtas Rince na Cruinne, or "The World Championships".
 An Coimisiún's World Championships are the largest of all Irish step dance organisations, with over 6,000 dancers competing from over 30 countries worldwide.
 The Aisling Award (pronounced 'Ashling', Gaelic for dream) is awarded to the highest placing dancer in each solo dancing category from outside of Ireland, the United Kingdom, the US and Canada to encourage them to continue their dream of dancing.
 Other smaller Irish step dance organisations host their own premier championship.

 Oireachtas Rince na Cruinne, or "The World Championships" (for An Coimisiún dancers), first took place in Dublin in 1970 at Coláiste Mhuire, a school in Parnell Square.
 The "Worlds" outgrew its original location and moved around the Republic of Ireland and Northern Ireland.
 In 2002, for the first time, the "Worlds" left Ireland for Glasgow.
 In 2009, for the first time, the World Championships were held in the United States, in Philadelphia.
 The 2010-2019 championships were held in Glasgow, Dublin, Belfast, Boston, London, Montréal, Glasgow, Dublin, Glasgow, and Greensboro, respectively, always taking place during the week leading up to Easter Sunday, when the championships end.
 The BBC documentary film Jig provided an insight into championship level dancers competing in the 2010 World Championships held in Glasgow.
 Oireachtas Rince Na Cruinne planned return to Dublin in 2020 for the 50 year anniversary of the championships was cancelled due to the COVID-19 pandemic.
 In 2022, the competition was held in Belfast.

-An Coimsiún also holds Oireachtas Rince na hÉireann, or "The All Irelands" which took place in Killarney in February 2019.
+An Coimsiún also holds Oireachtas Rince na hÉireann, or "The All Irelands" which take place in Killarney in February of each year.
 It is the oldest Irish dancing competition in the world.

 An Comhdhail's World championships also take place each Easter week, with the competition being held in Dublin in 2018 and Killarney in 2019.
 WIDA (World Irish Dance Association), which mainly consists of dancers from European countries, also hold their own World and International Championships over the Easter week, with the competition being held in Maastricht in 2018, Eindhoven in 2019, digitally in 2021 due to the COVID-19 pandemic, and in Moers in 2022.